Turn my popular cookie cake recipe into adorable Christmas trees for your holiday platters. Just one 9×13 pan and no cookie cutters needed.

 To Make Frosting:

-- With an electric mixer, beat unsalted butter (½ cup) on medium-high speed for 1 minute until smooth and creamy (if using a stand mixer, use the paddle attachment).
-Gradually add powdered sugar (2 ½ cups), vanilla extract (1 teaspoon), and pinch of salt, mixing on low speed.
-Add milk one tablespoon at a time (2-3 tablespoons total), then beat on high for 2-3 minutes until creamy.
+- With an electric mixer, beat ½ cup unsalted butter on medium-high speed for 1 minute until smooth and creamy (if using a stand mixer, use the paddle attachment).
+Gradually add 2 ½ cups powdered sugar, 1 teaspoon vanilla extract, and pinch of salt, mixing on low speed.
+Add 2-3 tablespoons milk, one tablespoon at a time, then beat on high for 2-3 minutes until creamy.
 Adjust the consistency with more powdered sugar or milk if needed.

 - For decorating, reserve ¼ cup of the frosting and color it yellow.
 Fit a piping bag with a star tip to pipe the stars, then color the remaining frosting green.
 Add sprinkles right away, as the frosting sets quickly.